Yunfan-Wang/UNSW-VIP-ATHOME-CVME/README.md

 # UNSW--HOME-VIP-CVME
 This is a student project on the computer vision function of the robot.

+Imagine a world where technology becomes so advanced that it has a conscience!
+Well, this isn’t too far from the truth.
+Our team has been working on a project where we leverage the fields of Computer Vision and Machine Ethics to program a robot which can form its own moral decisions based on interactions with the environment, with a focus on designing ethical AI which we hope can be applied to infinitely many real world scenarios.

 <!-- TABLE OF CONTENTS -->
 <details>
   <summary>Table of Contents</summary>